 - Buckwheat flour is naturally gluten-free but not all buckwheat flour is processed in a gluten-free facility.
 If you need these brownies to be gluten-free, make sure to use certified gluten-free buckwheat flour!

-- I prefer refined coconut oil over unrefined as refined has zero coconut taste to it.
+- If using coconut oil, I prefer refined coconut oil over unrefined as refined has zero coconut taste to it.

 - If you're unsure of what brand of chocolate chips are safe, check out → Are Chocolate Chips Gluten-free?